RIM marketing boss sees silver lining in BlackBerry delay

 Boulben is a wireless industry veteran, who was most recently in charge of marketing and sales for U.S. telecom start-up LightSquared.

-He previously worked at Vodafone Group Plc and France Telecom SA's Orange wireless unit.
+He previously worked at Vodafone Group Plc (VOD.L) and France Telecom SA's FTE.PA Orange wireless unit.

 (Reporting by Alastair Sharp in Toronto; Editing by Janet Guttsman)